S-Spence/S-Spence.github.io/README.md

 ### Data Structures and Algorithms:

 My first brush with data structures and algorithms was in my sophomore year in a class where I evaluated the trade-offs of various data structures and algorithms for a bid management system.
 This course introduced me to linked lists, hash tables, and binary trees.
 I also gained experience working with pointers and references in C++ throughout this class.
 I began studying data structures and algorithms in my spare time because I knew more experience in this area would be valuable to my future role as a software engineer.
-I practice coding challenges on Leetcode and HackerRank frequently.
+I practice coding challenges on Leetcode and Hackerrank frequently.
 I have also found several courses on Udemy and MIT Open Courseware that substantiated my knowledge of more complex data structures and algorithms.
 Furthermore, I developed the GitHub repository outlined below to document my studies and prepare for interviews.

 ### Software Engineering and Databases: